There is a beauty and mystery to the horse....

 Be guided to look at patterns and beliefs that no longer serve you.

 Dive deep into different heart-felt topics that will aid your self discovery.

-Be held in an intimate sacred space with a group of like minded sisters.
+Be held and supported in an intimate sacred space

 In this 6 week coaching program, we will explore a range of different self-discovery and reflective topics with the assistance of horses (yes, real horses!)